 Reporting Requirements for Withdrawn Students who Qualify for Return of Title IV Waiver under the CARES Act

 Note: Spring 2021, Lump Sum Reporting Tool is now available on COD.
-Instructions added below, or click here.
+Instructions added below, or click here (Revised May 2021).

 Note: On Nov.
 6, 2020, Federal Student Aid posted additional information about COD System changes.
 The information below has been revised based on the Nov.
 6, 2020 Electronic Announcement.